Friday, March 29, 2019

 by an international group of tourists happy for this leisurely way to get around.

 FORT LAUDERDALE is a city of pleasant surprises.
 It has invented itself through the years to become an internationally popular destination for relaxing and enjoying water life.
 It has also developed into a world-class shopping paradise, with fine theater, galleries and museums.
 And just down the road, the Everglades beckon!
+We love the city's fun water taxi service, which gets one around to museums, parks, shopping and beach.
+Highly recommended.

 The Bonnet House is near Gallery One, a unique historic home